 About Hepatitis A

 Hepatitis A is an acute infectious disease of the liver caused by the hepatitis A virus.
 Many cases have few or no symptoms, especially in the young.
 The time between infection and symptoms, in those who develop them, is between 2 and 7 weeks.
-When symptoms occur, they typically last 8 weeks and may include nausea, vomiting, diarrhea, jaundice, fever, and abdominal pain.
+When symptoms occur, they typically last less than 8 weeks and may include nausea, vomiting, diarrhea, jaundice, fever, and abdominal pain.
 Hepatitis A is primarily spread when an uninfected and unvaccinated person ingests food or water that is contaminated with the feces of an infected person.1

 Hepatitis A Is a Serious Disease1-4

 - Approximately 15,000 cases of hepatitis A were reported from 2016-2018—almost a threefold increase from the 3 years prior

 - Around 40% of patients with hepatitis A may require hospitalization

 - People with chronic liver disease, such as those infected with hepatitis C virus, are more likely to become seriously ill and die from hepatitis A

 The following groups of people are also at an increased risk of contracting hepatitis A1: